Beyond the Largest Lyapunov Exponent: Entropy-Based Diagnostics of Chaos in Henon-Heiles and N-Body Dynamics: Numerical experiments and results

 \subsection{HH system}

-It is well known that in the HH potential the maximal Lyapunov exponent $\lambda_{\rm max}$, averaged over an energy surface, increases with $E$.
-Early computations by \cite{1976PhRvA..14.2338B} suggested an $\exp{E}$ trend for both $\lambda_{\rm max}$ and the KS entropy $S_{\rm KS}$.
-Subsequent studies, for example \cite{2003JETPL..77..642S}, instead reported a broken power-law trend, with a sharp change in slope at $E \approx 0.08$ for the averaged Lyapunov exponent.
+It is well known that in the HH potential the largest Lyapunov exponent $\lambda_{\rm max}$, averaged over an energy surface, increases with $E$.
+Early computations by \cite{1976PhRvA..14.2338B} suggested an $\exp{E}$ trend for both $\lambda_{\rm max}$ and the KS entropy, $S_{\rm KS}$.
+Subsequent studies, for example \cite{2003JETPL..77..642S} reported a broken power-law trend instead, with a sharp change in slope at $E \approx 0.08$ for the averaged Lyapunov exponent.